GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

         - Post-Battle
             - After defeating the pair you will receive the Damaged Alabaster Pelt and the "Alabaster Balewolf Intervention" Knowledge.
             - The request automatically fails again because the pelt is too damaged.
 Exit and prepare for the next run.
 Submitting the failed request at the Royal Capital Guild is optional.
-        - Divering Endings<span style="color: #FF0000">red *</span>
+        - Diverging Endings<span style="color: #FF0000">*</span>
-            - The goal for the 3rd and 4th run is to distract or trap, respectively, the wolf on B2F to prevent it from showing up to help the second wolf on B3F.
+            - The goal for the 3rd and 4th run is to distract or trap, respectively, the B2F wolf to prevent it from helping the B3F wolf.
             - If you do not have a Ranger in your party, you will automatically be routed to the 3rd Run ("Good Ending").
 This ending has a more difficult boss fight.
-            - A Ranger (Level 25 or higher) is required for the 4th Run (Best ending).
+            - A Ranger (L25 or higher) is required for the 4th Run (Best ending).
-            - Both endings will complete the request and grant the unique reward.
+            - Either ending will complete the request and grant the unique reward.
 If you want all of the compendium entries (or love animals) then you will need to do both.

     === "Boss: 2x Alabaster Balewolfs"